Covivo/mobicoop/interfaces/mobicoop/README.md

 3. Add some Unit Tests and/or functionnals test and check if build passed
 4. Create a pull request & set reviewver before merge

+** In developpement mode we use .env file, but not in production following [symfony spec](https://symfony.com/doc/current/deployment.html#common-post-deployment-tasks)

 #### Javascript/Vue-js

 The main library for javascript used is [vue-js](https://fr.vuejs.org/index.html), everything about them are in [components](assets/js/components)